 If you’re getting the word out on a product either as an affiliate marketer or a product owner there’s no doubt you’ve heard about PPC advertising.
 PPC stands for Pay Per Click and it’s a very common way for marketers to put themselves, their products, and even their services out in front of a target audience by paying for ad spots within various platforms such as individual websites, blogs, and even social media sites like Facebook.

-Here is a short yet helpful list of common mistakes to avoid on your next PPC campaign:
+Here is a short yet helpful list of common mistakes to avoid on your next PPC advertising campaign:

 Poorly Optimized Ads